Dry Wet Carpet FAQs

 Q. How does a flood happen?

-Floods typically come from three primary sources:
+To illustrate, floods typically come from three primary sources:

 - Burst pipe plumbing, washing machine overflow, or sewage backups

-- Heavy rains that cause flash flooding or overcome the standard drainage systems in an area; and
+- Heavy rains that cause flash flooding or overcome the standard drainage systems in an area and

 - Flooding from rivers – Flooding can also cause the failure of human-made flood defences such as dams, levees, or dikes.